 Site grading plans will vary somewhat in content, depending on the existing and planned topology, but these examples provide a high-level look at their appearance.

-A quick look at these examples will demonstrate why an untrained eye can be confused rather than informed by the information contained in such grading plans.
+A quick look at these examples will demonstrate why an untrained eye can be confused rather than illuminated by the information in such grading plans.
 Creating and interpreting commercial site grading plans is a skill developed from education and experience.

 What Does a Grading Plan Cost?

-Both excavation and grading involve the use of heavy equipment and specialized skills in its operation.
+Both excavation and grading involve the use of heavy equipment and specialized skills.
 Creating a comprehensive grading plan is typically done by experienced, certified civil engineers or licensed architects.

 Most municipalities and many homeowner bylaws require detailed grading plans for approval before work commences, especially for significant projects or those with potential ecological impact.

 Grading plan costs will vary depending on the scope and lot size addressed in the grading plan.
-There are additional factors that could also come into play – drainage requirements, neighboring properties, earth composition, underground utilities, and others.
+Additional factors could also come into play—drainage requirements, neighboring properties, earth composition, underground utilities, and others.

 How to Get Started with a Site Grading Plan

 Providing an accurate grading plan that optimizes the efficient use of existing materials will save money during the actual grading construction process.
-Cost-saving methods include utilizing existing soil that is being extracted from one area to fill in others, rather than simply removing materials.
+Cost-saving methods include utilizing existing soil extracted from one area to fill in others rather than simply removing materials.
 This results in less material movement, saving time and expense.

-Stovall Construction has 50 years of experience in commercial construction and general contracting services.
+Stovall Construction has 50 years of experience in commercial construction and general contracting.
 We can help you prepare an efficient site grading plan that saves time and money on your projects.

 Contact Stovall Construction for more information about your grading projects and commercial construction needs.